Bayesian Deep Learning for Segmentation for Autonomous Safe Planetary Landing: Proposed Methodology

-From left to right, the figure shows sample input noisy DEMs generated from a Mars HiRISE digital terrain model (DTM), the ground truth label produced by running a replicated version of the ALHAT algorithm on an input true DEM without noise, the output network prediction, and the output uncertainty map.
-The network prediction shows the network output labeling each pixel as safe (blue) or unsafe (yellow).
-Note that border pixels are considered invalid due to the label generation process.
+From left to right, Figure \ref{fig:prelim} shows an example input noisy DEM, the ground truth label produced by running a replicated version of the ALHAT algorithm on an input true DEM without noise, the output network prediction, and the output uncertainty map.
+The network prediction shows the network output labeling each pixel as safe or unsafe, reported in blue and yellow, respectively.
+Note that border pixels are considered invalid as the safety assessment of each pixel requires consideration of neighboring pixels, with the size of the neighborhood dependent on the lander size.
 These pixels are ignored during training and evaluation.
-The uncertainty map is produced through calculating predictive entropy.
-Low uncertainty (black) indicates that that network prediction can be trusted.
-High uncertainty (yellow) indicates that the network output may be inaccurate.
+The uncertainty map is obtained by calculating predictive entropy.
+Low uncertainty, reported in black, indicates that the network prediction can be trusted.
+High uncertainty, reported in yellow, indicates that the network output may be inaccurate.